 "If you’re a man yes, for women, no!
-Our skin is way more sensitive," says Jodi Shays, owner of Queen Bee Salon & Spa in Culver City, California.
+Our skin is way more sensitive," says Shays.
 Shaving can irritate the sensitive skin on your face, leading to bumps or ingrown hairs.
-It also doesn't remove hair from the root, so you may be stuck shaving on a regular basis to keep hair from turning into five o'clock shadow.
-Dr. Frank also recommends staying away from shaving your sideburns, as it can lead to annoying and regular stubble.
+It also doesn't remove hair from the root, so you may be stuck shaving on a regular basis to keep hair from turning into a five o'clock shadow.
+Frank also recommends staying away from shaving your sideburns, as it can lead to annoying and regular stubble.

 If you don't want to deal with removing hair, you can also bleach it.
-Bleaching your sideburns will lighten your hair, making it less noticeable.
-But, be sure you're using a bleach that's made for facial hair—other hair bleaches can be really harsh on your skin.
+Bleaching sideburns will lighten the hair, making it less noticeable.
+But, be sure you're using a bleach that's made for facial hair as other hair bleaches can be too harsh on the skin and result in burnt or irritated skin.

 Use a Hair Removal Cream

 For a longer-lasting treatment that you can do at home, try using a hair removal cream.
 You simply apply the product to the area you want to remove hair from and let it do its thing for 10 to 15 minutes.
 The hair removal cream works to dissolve the hair so it's either at or right below your skin's surface.
 Depending on how fast your hair grows, results can last up to a few days.
 But, Frank says that these kinds of products work best on thin hair—meaning it could be more difficult if your hair is thicker or coarse in texture.

 For very precise areas like the sideburns, it's best to tie back any loose hair you don't want to remove so it won't make contact with the hair removal cream.

 Thread for a Quick Fix